barneydesmond/blog/_posts/2013-08-15-into-the-wasteland.markdown

 {% insert_image 20130815-074-IMGP0682.jpg %}
 Caption: The full dinner set.

-I really can't read the menu, and after spending at least 15min looking up what are probably very common kanji, I order something I can actually read and reasonably get the pronunciation of (and still made a mistake I was corrected on)
+I really can't read the menu, and after spending at least 15min looking up what are probably very common kanji, I order something I can actually read and reasonably get the pronunciation of (and still made a mistake I was corrected on).